Tenshawn/FedAdamom/README.md

 ## Citation

-If you find this work useful, please cite:
+If you use our work for your research, please cite our paper:

 ```bibtex
 @article{2026fedadamom,